andikleen/spooky-c/README.md

 (64bit little endian only).
 It's more portable than some of the contenders like CityHash.

+Building:
+spooky-c.c is a simple C file that you can copy into your project.
+If you want to build a shared library you can use autoconf (Run autoconf ; then ./configure )
+If you just want to build the test programs you can also use Makefile.simple (make -f Makefile.simple)

 Quoting Bobs original description:

  SpookyHash: a 128-bit noncryptographic hash function